Apply by Friday, November 17, 2023

-English Language Programs in University College is offering two TESOL Writing Fellowships designed to contribute to fellows’ professional development while also supporting their own dissertation efforts.
+English Language Programs in WashU School of Continuing & Professional Studies (CAPS) is offering two TESOL Writing Fellowships designed to contribute to fellows’ professional development while also supporting their own dissertation efforts.
 This opportunity is open to all Washington University in St. Louis doctoral students in their fourth, fifth, and sixth years.

 Fellows will receive training and experience in mentoring non-native speakers of English in their academic writing, learn about research-driven English language supports for multilingual students, and have the chance to collaborate to develop high-quality co-curricular and curricular English language supports for multilingual students and scholars.
 Fellows will also develop competencies to transfer these specialized skills into various classroom and mentoring experiences.
 Fellows may have the opportunity to conduct a one-on-one writing tutorial in the second semester of their training.
-Work completed through this fellowship will be supervised by Katie Blackburn Brown, Program Manager for English Language Programs in University College, requiring a commitment of approximately six hours per week.
+Work completed through this fellowship will be supervised by Katie Blackburn Brown, Program Manager for English Language Programs in CAPS, requiring a commitment of approximately six hours per week.

 While English Language Programs is offering this fellowship as a way to provide training and experience useful on the job market, we are ultimately interested in supporting fellows’ dissertation progress.
 To that end, all selected fellows will receive individual and group writing support with English Language Programs and in collaboration with the Writing Center.

 Duration & Location:

 Fellowship responsibilities begin July 1, 2023, and end May 8, 2024.
 This fellowship will be conducted with all tasks, communications, and meetings taking place in both virtual and physical spaces (in alignment with University policies and guidance), meaning residency in St. Louis is necessary for success in this role.

 Approximately 6 hours per week, including a weekly group meeting for training and dissertation support purposes.
 Weekly hours will be flexible to accommodate fellows’ departmental and dissertation-related responsibilities.